GoogleCloudPlatform/gke-anthos-holistic-demo/holistic-demo/monitoring/README.md

 ### Using Stackdriver Kubernetes Monitoring

-For a thorough guide on how to observe your cluster with the new Stackdriver Kubernetes UI, see [Observing Your Kubernetes Clusters](https://cloud.google.com/monitoring/kubernetes-engine/observing).
+For a thorough guide on how to observe your cluster with the new Stackdriver Kubernetes UI, follow the steps in [Observing Your Kubernetes Clusters](https://cloud.google.com/monitoring/kubernetes-engine/observing).

+## Next Steps

+Return to the top-level [README](../README.md#guided-demos) to begin working on another topic area.

+## Teardown

+The resources created as a part of this demo do not need to be deleted explicitly.
+If you would like to continue working on other topics, refer to the [next steps](#next-steps).

+If you are completely finished working with the contents of this repository, follow the [teardown steps](../README.md#teardown) in the top-level [README](../README.md#teardown) to remove the cluster and supporting resources.

 ## Troubleshooting

-** The install script fails with a `Permission denied` when running Terraform.**
-The credentials that Terraform is using do not provide the necessary permissions to create resources in the selected projects.
-Ensure that the account listed in `gcloud config list` has necessary permissions to create resources.
-If it does, regenerate the application default credentials using `gcloud auth application-default login`.

-** Metrics Not Appearing or Uptime Checks not executing ** After the scripts execute it may take a few minutes for the Metrics or Uptime Checks to appear.
+### Metrics Not Appearing or Uptime Checks not executing

+After the scripts execute it may take a few minutes for the Metrics or Uptime Checks to appear.
 Configure the items and give the system some time to generate metrics and checks as they someimes take time to complete.

 ## Relevant Material

 * [Stackdriver Kubernetes Monitoring](https://cloud.google.com/monitoring/kubernetes-engine/)
 * [Terraform Google Cloud Provider](https://www.terraform.io/docs/providers/google/index.html)

-**This is not an officially supported Google product**
+Note, **this is not an officially supported Google product**.